fullstack8219/AI-fullstack/README.md

 with Python and PHP handling the backend functionalities.
 The goal is to create a seamless, responsive mobile application that integrates well with robust backend services to provide a rich user experience.

-soon using ionic and python
+soon using
-ionic and block chain
+ionic and python and block chain ionic and block chain flutter with python,php and block chain native react with python,php and block chain